 How to attract Generation Y and Z talents?

-Companies are looking for the ideal solution to pick and keep the best talents from generation Y and Z – the generations enter the job market.
+Companies have been looking for an ideal solution to pick and keep the best talents from generation Y and Z – the generations entering the job market.
 Creativity and innovation in the selection process is the right answer.